 Vanderputten's research is primarily concerned with the development, societal embedding and culture of religious groups, and covers a wide range of subjects, including memory and the shaping of collective identities, conflict management, rituals and public behavior, oral and written practices of communication, leadership, institutional development, discourses and realities of ecclesiastical and religious reform, and gendered identities.
 He is the author of several monographs, including Monastic Reform as Process: Realities and Representations in Medieval Flanders, 900-1100 (Cornell University Press, 2013), Reform, conflict and the shaping of corporate identities.
-Collected studies on Benedictine monasticism, 1050-1150 (LIT Verlag, 2013), and Imagining Religious leadership in the Middle Ages.
-Richard of Saint-Vanne and the Politics of Reform (Cornell University Press, 2015).
-He is the co-editor of a critical edition of Bishop Gerard of Cambrai's Acta Synodi Atrebatensis (Brepols, 2014), as well as a handbook (Academia Press/Lannoo) and several edited volumes (Brepols, Leuven University Press, Brill, Amsterdam University Press).
+Collected studies on Benedictine monasticism, 1050-1150 (LIT Verlag, 2013), Imagining Religious leadership in the Middle Ages.
+Richard of Saint-Vanne and the Politics of Reform (Cornell University Press, 2015), and Dark Age Nunneries.
+The Ambiguous Identity of Female Monasticism, 800-1050 (Cornell University Press, 2018).
+He is the co-editor of a critical edition of Bishop Gerard of Cambrai's Acta Synodi Atrebatensis (Brepols, 2014), as well as a handbook on medieval written sources (Academia Press/Lannoo 2011, 2013, and 2016) and several edited volumes (Brepols, Leuven University Press, Brill, Amsterdam University Press).
 In addition to numerous contributions to edited volumes and conference proceedings, he has published widely in peer-reviewed journals, including Speculum, Viator, The Journal of Medieval History, The Journal of Ecclesiastical History, Traditio, The Catholic Historical Review, Studia Monastica, Revue Bénédictine, Cahiers de civilisation médiévale, Revue Belge de Philologie et d’Histoire, Zeitschrift für Kirchengeschichte, Le Moyen Age, Studi Medievali, and Revue d'histoire ecclésiastique.

 In 2005, 2010, and 2015, Ghent University's Special Research Fund awarded Vanderputten five-year terms as research professor.
 His visiting fellowships include Clare Hall (Cambridge University, 2003), the Institute for Advanced Study (Princeton, 2005), the Forschungsstelle für Vergleichende Ordensgeschichte (Eichstätt, 2008), the Netherlands Institute for Advanced Study in the Humanities and Social Sciences (Wassenaar, 2009-2010), the Flemish Academic Center (Brussels, 2011-2012), the Institute for Advanced Study of Indiana University (Bloomington, 2012), the Institute of Advanced Study of the University of Bristol (2017), and the Accademia dei Lincei (Milan/Brescia, 2017).
 In April 2012 he was awarded the Friedrich Wilhelm Bessel Research Award by the Humboldt Foundation for his contribution to historical scholarship.
 In October 2013 the Royal Flemish Academy of Belgium for Science and the Arts proclaimed him Laureate in Humanities.
 The title of Laureate is the Academy's highest distinction for scholars.